 Time and perception always fell short for us.
 We will always love you, Mom.

-in memory of Patricia Parker, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Patricia Parker, please visit our floral store.